-The Reds host the table-topping Gunners midweek in a key game for both sides in the Premier League.
-Ahead of Wednesday’s affair, Sportsnet looks back at five memorable clashes from the past between these two English heavyweights.
+The Reds host the Gunners this weekend in what should be a tense affair.
+Ahead of Saturday’s affair, Sportsnet looks back at five memorable clashes from the past between these two English heavyweights.

 Arsenal complete “the Double”

 Teams have “done the double”—winning the league and FA Cup—only six times during the Premier League era.
-Before that, it only happened on four occasions—twice in the late 1800s.
+Before that, it only happened on five occasions—twice in the late 1800s.

 Ten years after North London rivals Tottenham turned the trick, Arsenal pulled it off during the 1970-71 season.
 The Gunners secured the old First Division title at White Hart Lane, home of Spurs, and then completed the double in the same week with a thrilling win over Liverpool in the FA Cup final at the old Wembley Stadium